spadhi888/UserCode/OfflineAnalysis/SSbTag/T1tttt/txt/README.txt

 Column3: efficiency = numb events accepted/numb events generated

-Column4: 1 + error due to JES and btag (the error from lepton eff is
+Column4: 1 + error due to JES and btag (the error from lepton eff, lumi and PDF is
-         not included since it is constant)
+         not included since these are constant)

 Column5: Observed upper limit --- if it is not calculated, put 0.0
          (it can be calculated on the fly)